The Great Synagogue & Shulhoyf of Vilna (Vilnius) - The 2019 Season

 A Quick Summary of the Work Until Now

-The successful outcome of the preliminary excavation of 2011, the 2015 Ground Penetrating Radar Survey and the 2016 excavation showed us the potential of continued excavation at the site to uncover further sections of the Great Synagogue and the surrounding buildings.
-Given the resources available to the team, we decided to initially concentrate on issues relating to the water system of the shulhoyf that developed in and around the Great Synagogue in the 18thcentury.
+The successful outcome of previous seasons of work have shown both the potential of continued excavation at the site to uncover further sections of the Great Synagogue and the surrounding buildings and the huge public interest in our work.
+Still, given the limited resources available to the team, we decided to initially concentrate on issues relating to the water system of the shulhoyf that developed in and around the Great Synagogue in the 18th century.
 Written sources inform us that a pipeline was established in 1759 to bring water from the Vingriu springs, that belonged to the Dominican friars, to the synagogue complex.
 It supplied water to the communal 'well', and apparently to the bathhouse constructed in 1823-28 that included a miqve and the public lavatory.

 In 2016 a plan, dated to the end of the 19th century, for the reconstruction of the bathhouse was found in the city archives in Vilnius, shows that the bathhouse consisted of two main floors.
 Detailed analysis of the plan showed the building to consist of two large latrines, various rooms and two interesting rooms - number 9 and 16 on the plan.
 These rooms had a large heating stoves and what seems to indicate a stepped pool, in our opinion the miqve, a fact that only excavation can verify.
 It was decided to excavate two small areas directly over these locations, with the hope that the plan would match the reality in the field and that we would be able to uncover the two ritual baths (miqve'ot) of the Jewish community.

-During the excavation both miqva'ot were exposed.
-The first miqve, in the SW of the bathhouse, was excavated in its entirety.
+During the excavations in 2017 and 2018 both miqva'ot were exposed.
+The first miqve, in the SW of the bathhouse, was used for purification rituals of women.
 This consisted of an almost rectangular bath that belonged to the latest renovation of the bathhouse, probably dated to 1881 or in the following few years.
 In the SW corner of the installation were the remains of steps, two of which are complete.
 Originally there would have been four steps from the entrance of the pool.
 The walls and the steps were covered in white quartz tiles, inscribed on their back as originating from a factory in Grodno (Gardinas).
 The floor was covered in beige-yellow tiles set square to the walls, with small decorative black tiles set diagonally at the corners of each tile.
 In the corner of the room has a concrete base that may well have been the reservoir (otzar) of the miqve.

 Excavation Dates and Volunteering